What Does Bitcoin Halving Mean?

 You might be thinking, what’s the point?
 Well, unlike fiat currencies that are printed by central banks at their well, the Bitcoin supply is deliberately limited algorithmically.
 We all know that there will be only 21 million BTC in existence.
 Its finite number makes Bitcoin a deflationary asset as opposed to inflationary fiat currencies.

-Furthermore, this halving event slows down the pace of Bitcoin creation so that its supply does not surpass its demand.
+Furthermore, this halving event slows down Bitcoin creation’s pace so that its supply does not surpass its demand.
 To some people, it serves as the signal to hurriedly buy BTC as its slow growth may result in its increased prices.

 What Happens after Bitcoin Halving is done?